open-gamma-ray-astro/gamma-astro-data-formats/source/data_storage/hdu_index/index.rst

 Header keywords
 ---------------

-There only one information that should be stored as header keywords:
+* ``PRODNAME`` type: string
-+ NAME (string, required=yes): should be a unique name describing the present FITS production, e.g."hess-hap-hd-prod01-std_zeta_fullEnclosure"
+    * Unique name describing the present FITS production, e.g."hess-hap-hd-prod01-std_zeta_fullEnclosure".
 This keywords helps to circumvent the absolute need for a master index file which is still under development.